 When will it start?

 The Government has been rolling out a pilot scheme in 8 English areas: Wigan, Staffordshire, Swindon, Portsmouth, Northumberland, York, Newham and Hertfordshire.
-The scheme is scheduled to go nationwide later this year (2017).
+The scheme has started nationwide from Autumn 2017.

 Will my child get it?

 Not necessarily as not everyone is eligible.
 But everyone will still receive the 15 hours free childcare that is currently available.